physhik/ecg-mit-bih/README.md

 ### Dependency

-Consistent with the environment of Google colab with wfdb, deepdish installations.
+Consistent with the environment of Google colab with wfdb, deepdish installations and numpy reinstallation.

 - Python >= 3.6.7
 - keras